filoxo/blog/content/posts/practical-thoughts-on-react-and-angular.md

 The company I work for is slowly coming around to adopting React but what's there to stop each team from choosing a different lib from of the above?
 Allowing this sort of fragmentation makes it that much harder to share code and contribute to other teams.
 Furthermore, making a decision to standardize one requires intimate knowledge of the features, benefits, and disadvantages of each.

-Now, *this isn't bad*!
+Now, *this evaluation process isn't bad*!
 It would GREAT to make a thorough and informed decision but not every developer or team is equipped to make this kind of analysis for every dependency.
 If this isn't something that you or your team can or want to do, then consider a full framework like Angular.
 Conversely, if developers are passionate about jumping in and learning each lib quickly then this isn't a problem.

 #### Complexity: Angular

-With Angular you're getting many of these libraries together from a single source, compatible and tested.
+With Angular you're getting many of libraries together from a single source, compatible and tested.
+Angular is an abstraction built on top of a component model, TypeScript, RxJS, Webpack, to name a few.
 The advantages I see here are:

 <ul>
     <li>Documentation exists showing how to use each lib within context of the framework</li>